How to Improve Jaw Function with Myofunctional Therapy That Actually Works

 Common Myofunctional Therapy Exercises for Jaw Function

-Here are some of the most common exercises used in myofunctional therapy to improve jaw function:
+Here are some common exercises used in myofunctional therapy to improve jaw function:

 1. Tongue Presses: Pressing the tongue against the roof of the mouth strengthens the muscles responsible for proper jaw alignment.